 Thankfully, and as can be seen in the examples below, there are two simple ways of fixing each sentence.
 In example (a), we can simply add a comma between the dependent and independent clauses or inverse the order of those clauses, while in example (b), we can add a coordinate conjunction between the two independent clauses or replace the comma with a semicolon (;):

 Where things become more complicated is when using compound-complex sentences, as these constructions may be of almost any length and still be grammatical (although overly long sentences are admittedly difficult to understand).
 Whether a sentence is considered to be a run-on is therefore not generally to do with its length but with whether that sentence uses incorrect or absent conjunctions and punctuation.
 With this in mind, there are generally three ways in which students tend to create sentence run-ons instead of grammatical sentences, and students should learn to avoid each of these:

 In scenario 1, when conjunctive adverbs such as ‘however’ and ‘therefore’ are used to join two independent clauses, a semicolon (;) should be placed before the adverb and a comma (,) after it.
 Scenarios 2 and 3 are somewhat different, however.
 Both of these scenarios involve comma splices in which a comma has been incorrectly used to join two independent clauses – which is a common enough student error.
 Thankfully, a combination of the appropriate conjunction and/or punctuation mark can usually fix such errors with ease.

-Now that you’ve completed the first half of this short course on sentence run-ons and fragments, you might wish to attempt Lesson 1’s activities to check your progress.
-Following this, it’s recommend that you continue on to Lesson 2 which focuses specifically on sentence fragments.
+Now that you’ve completed the first half of this short reader on sentence run-ons and fragments, you might wish to attempt Chapter 1’s activities to check your progress.
+Following this, it’s recommend that you continue on to Chapter 2 which focuses specifically on sentence fragments.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.